 - 8 External Threats a VPN Should Protect You From

 VPNs themselves come in a wide variety of flavors.
 You can sign up for a service, you can build your own from scratch, you can even deploy middle-measures that give VPN-like functionality without having to spend hours editing configuration files.
 No matter which method you use, the important thing is your VPN is secure.
-Follow the tips below to learn several different ways to set up your own home VPN so you can take back your online privacy.

 Fast and Easy Method: Use a VPN Service